rajendradanve/readwise/README.md

 3. Click on the Code dropdown button next to the green Gitpod button.

-4. Either, download the zip file or clone the repo using  gh repo clone rajendradanve/readwise in the terminal.
+4. Either, download the zip file or clone the repo using GitHub repo clone rajendradanve/readwise in the terminal.

 5. Install the modules listed in the requirements.txt file using "python -m pip -r requirements.txt" in the terminal.

 6. You will need to create a new project in [MongoDB](https://www.mongodb.com/3) create a new collection called "readwise".

-7. Create collections as age_groups, books, categories, comments, languages and users.
+7. Create collections as age_groups, books, categories, comments, languages, and users.

-8. insert age groups in age_groups collection based on your choice of age groups for book readers.
+8. insert age groups in the age_groups collection based on your choice of age groups for book readers.

 9. Create an env.py file in your application folder and add the following: